jetbrains-academy/sql-course/Lesson2/task2/task.md

   range `[range-start, range-end]`
 * `<value> IN (<value1>, ..., <valueN>)` returns `true` if the `value` equals to any of the values in the comma-delimited list in the parentheses.

+We will learn some other useful boolean operators in the lesson about filtering.